LDS Marriage Counseling & LDS Sex Therapy

 Revitalize Your Connection Through Thoughtful LDS Marriage Counseling

 You did many of the things you were taught would lead to a strong and lasting marriage.
 You prayed about who to marry, made sacred commitments, and hoped for a relationship built on trust, intimacy, and shared purpose.
-Yet real life often feels more complicated than expected.
+Yet real relationships often feel more complex than expected.

-Maybe your relationship feels heavier than you imagined.
-Conversations turn into conflict.
+Maybe conversations turn into conflict.
 Emotional closeness feels harder to reach.
 Intimacy may feel confusing, pressured, or difficult to talk about openly.

 You might find yourself wondering:

-Why does sex feel so complicated or disconnected from what we hoped for?
+• Why does sex feel more complicated than we expected?

-If your relationship has been shaped by LDS culture, teachings, or shared faith experiences, you may be navigating intimacy challenges, emotional distance, or recurring patterns that feel confusing or discouraging.
-You are not alone.
-And you are not broken.
+If your relationship has been shaped by LDS culture, teachings, or shared faith experiences, you may be navigating patterns that feel confusing or discouraging.
+You are not alone, and you are not broken.

-Many couples discover that while their faith provided meaningful guidance about commitment and values, it did not always provide the emotional or relational skills needed to sustain connection over time.
-Therapy here offers a thoughtful, values-aware space to understand your patterns, deepen emotional safety, build a relationship that feels more secure, honest, and emotionally connected.
+Many couples discover that while their faith provided meaningful guidance about commitment and values, it did not always include the relational or emotional skills needed to sustain connection over time.
+Therapy here offers a thoughtful, values-aware space to understand your patterns, deepen emotional safety, and build a relationship that feels more secure, honest, and connected.

 How LDS Culture Can Shape Your Relationship

-At the same time, certain cultural messages can create pressure or confusion, especially around intimacy, conflict, and identity.
+At the same time, certain cultural messages can shape how couples interpret struggle.

-Questioning or struggling reflects a lack of faith
+• Doubt or dissatisfaction reflects a lack of faith

 LDS Sex Therapy That Respects Faith Without Shame or Quick Fixes

-Many LDS couples were taught strong values around intimacy, commitment, and sexuality.
-Those teachings often shape how partners approach desire, communication, and emotional connection long after the wedding day.
+Many LDS couples carry meaningful teachings about intimacy, modesty, and commitment into their marriage.
+Those messages often continue shaping desire, communication, and emotional closeness long after the wedding day.

 We help couples: